resonance-cascade/quick-gits/README.md

 ### `git.clone(remote, cb)`

-Same as running `git clone remote workpath`.
+Same as running `git clone remote $workpath`.
 Relative `workpath`s are resolved to the full path through `path.resolve`, and an new directories are created recursively using [`mkdirp`](https://www.npmjs.com/package/mkdirp).

 - `remote` String passed as the `<repository>` to the `git` command.
 - `callback` Function called with the output when git terminates